getantidote/getantidote.github.io/_sections/07-commands.md

 antidote load
 ```

-With a specified plugins file:
+It also takes a parameter if you prefer to use a custom plugins file:

 ```zsh
 # .zshrc